TheEightBot/enterprise-application-patterns-using-maui/preface.md

 maintainable, and testable Xamarin.Forms enterprise apps.
 Guidance is provided on how to implement MVVM, dependency injection, navigation, validation, and configuration management, while maintaining loose coupling.
-In addition, there\'s also guidance on performing authentication and authorization with IdentityServer, accessing data from containerized microservices, and unit testing.
+In addition, there's also guidance on performing authentication and authorization with IdentityServer, accessing data from containerized microservices, and unit testing.